<BearcatCTF 2026>

 Common Sense

-to intimidate, threaten, or humiliate another person.
-This can include verbal, physical, or
+- Do not harass or bully others.
+Harassment and bullying include any behavior that is intended to intimidate, threaten, or humiliate another person.
+This can include verbal, physical, or online abuse.

--Be a good sport.
+- Be a good sport.
 This means playing fair and being mature.
-Be kind to your fellow
+Be kind to your fellow competitors.

--Do not cheat or plagiarize.
-This includes bruteforcing to solve challenges or copying
+- Do not cheat or plagiarize.
+This includes bruteforcing to solve challenges or copying someone else's work.

 Prizes

--Prizes are only available for students who pre-register as an in-person
+- Prizes are only available for students who are in-person competitors.

 FAQ